 Short stay parking, located just behind the coach bays, is to your right as you face the terminal.
 Starting at £1 per hour, prices rise to £10 for 24 hours.
-A lost of damaged ticket will set you back a whopping £100, so make sure to keep it safe.
+A lost or damaged ticket will set you back a £100, so make sure to keep it safe.

 Long stay parking is situated behind the short stay car park.
 It's not available on the day, so don't leave booking a space until the last moment.
 Your travel agent or cruise operator should be able to book this for you.

 The terminal is No Smoking throughout.
 As you approach the terminal from the car parks, the designated smoking area is just in front of you, to the right hand side.
 Remember to use the bin provided, as littering in the UK has an £80 on the spot fine.